LVBrand/LVBrand/README.md

 - Make my own AI in a video game
 - Develop an AI to enhance traditional animation
-- Learn everything possible about AI
+- Learn as much as possible about AI 🦉
 - Work on my own RPG game

 <br />